-Clarifying where extraction is allowed (other than under personal cultivation) Currently, marijuana extraction is only mentioned under Article 4-516.Q: Residential Marijuana Processing and Cultivation, which is an allowed Accessory Use.
-The Code is not clear on where other extraction type uses are permitted in the County.
-Staff proposes to clarify that cannabinoid extraction is allowed as a Light Industrial use in the Code, which would allow for extraction in the General Industrial zoning district as well.
+1. Clarifying where extraction is allowed (other than under personal cultivation) Currently, marijuana extraction is only mentioned under Article 4-516.Q: Residential Marijuana Processing and Cultivation, which is an allowed Accessory Use.
+The Code does not address where other extraction type uses are permitted in the County.
+Staff proposes to clarify in the Code that cannabinoid extraction is allowed as a Light Industrial use, which would allow for extraction in the General Industrial zoning district as well.
 This clarification is consistent with past interpretations but will now be explicitly stated in the Code.
 Please see the proposed amendments below in blue.